 Achievements of Organizing

-Although HomeNet International collapsed in 2000, HomeNet South Asia was founded following a successful regional dialogue with employers and governments leading to the Kathmandu Declaration, which recommended that all countries in South Asia formulate national policies and plans of action for home-based workers in consultation with the workers’ organizations.
-Prior to this in 1998 HomeNet South East Asia was formed.
+In 1998 HomeNet South East Asia was formed and in 2000, HomeNet South Asia was founded.
+The latter followed a successful regional dialogue with employers and governments leading to the Kathmandu Declaration, which recommended that all countries in South Asia formulate national policies and plans of action for home-based workers in consultation with the workers’ organizations.

 HomeNet Thailand, with support from WIEGO and other partners, campaigned for more than a decade to win legislative protection for homeworkers.
 Both the Homeworkers Protection Act B.E.2553 and a social protection policy came into force in May 2011.
 The law mandates fair wages –including equal pay for men and women doing the same job – be paid to workers who complete work at home for an industrial enterprise.
 Read Winning Legal Rights for Thailand's Homeworkers (WIEGO 2013).